ellelang/LRs/Vocabulary Grocery.md

 ### 2/10/2019

-- at the detriment of
+- at the detriment of : the act of causing harm or damage; sth that causes
 - solicit: If you solicit money, help, support, or an opinion from someone, you ask them for it.
 (FORMAL)
   He's already solicited their support on health care reform.
 - forage: If someone forages for something, they search for it in a busy way.
   They were forced to forage for clothing and fuel.
 - imperative: If it is imperative that something is done, that thing is extremely important and must be done.
 (FORMAL) It was imperative that he act as naturally as possible.
 - partition: divide into parts, pieces, or sections; separate or apportion into sections